deepssharma/Capstone/README.md

 ## Top 3 Portfolios:
 --------------------------------------
-Below one can see all the stocks that can be paired to each other that have correlation below 0.5 and a covariance smaller than individual thresholds.

 Using Shapre Ratio and Portfolio Voltality, this analysis yields the following three best portfolios:
 <img src="https://github.com/deepssharma/Capstone/blob/master/figures/top3_portfolios.png">